This unique training course provides Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 - Canine communication (Canine Cognitive Tonal Conditioning), behaviour shaping, and problem solving

-(understanding how dogs learn and interact)
+(understanding how dogs learn and respond)

 - Obedience skills to reliable standards under distraction, including sit, drop, heel, recall and ‘step away’ (stay)